Paras-is-coding/React_HS_Series/readme.md

 - Now we need not to worry about localstorage as we're gonna add todos remove todos in context

 - Also in TodoForm component we'll add todo using addTodo(todo) from context using useTodo() hook

+- Adding updateTodo, deleteTodo and toggleCompleted functionality in TodoIteam.jsx component
+    - get those functions from context using useTodo()
+    - make changes in component CSS and elements accordingly